Archduchess Maria Beatrix of Austria-Este, Countess of Montizón: Family and youth

-Maria Beatrix descended from numerous royal, ducal or otherwise highly aristocratic European branches, including the Habsburgs, the Spanish Borbóns, the Lothringens, the Savoyans and the Borbón-Orleans.
-Her strictly paternal great-grandfather was the Holy Roman Emperor, Francis I. Her father Francis (1779-1846), descendant to the Austria-Este branch of Habsburgs, since 1814 ruled the Duchy of Modena as Francis IV.
-Her mother, Maria Beatrice (1792-1840), descended from the royal Savoy family, ruling in Turin.
+Maria Beatrix descended from numerous royal, ducal or otherwise highly aristocratic European branches, including the Habsburgs, the Spanish Bourbons, the House of Savoy and the House of Orléans.
+Her strictly paternal great-grandfather was Francis I, Holy Roman Emperor.
+Her father Francis (1779–1846), descendant to the Austria-Este branch of Habsburgs, since 1814 ruled the Duchy of Modena as Francis IV.
+Her mother, Maria Beatrice (1792–1840), descended from the royal Savoy family, ruling in Turin.
 The couple married in 1813.
 Maria Beatrix was the youngest one of 4 siblings, all born between 1817 and 1824.
-She spent her childhood and youth in luxury of the ducal house, mostly shuttling between the palace in Modena and the summer residence in the castle in Catajo.
+She spent her childhood and youth in luxury of the ducal house, mostly shuttling between the Ducal Palace of Modena and the summer residence in the castle in Catajo.
 Her mother tongue was Italian.

 The only horror moment of her youth came during a revolutionary attempt in 1831; together with her mother and siblings during a night they escaped in a small convoy of carriages to the Austrian-held fortress of Mantua, to return few months later.
-Unlike was customary in her sphere, she was educated not by personal preceptors but mostly by her mother.
+Unlike was customary in her sphere, she was educated not by personal tutors but mostly by her mother.
 The family was very religious, patriarchal, strict and decisively hostile to liberalism.
-Coming to age, she was taking part in various Habsburg family ceremonies, from the Italian Mailand to the Polish Lemberg.
+Coming of age, she was taking part in various Habsburg family ceremonies, from Milan to Lemberg.
 Her mother died in 1840; following death of the father, it was her brother who as Francis V assumed the ducal throne in Modena in 1846.
 As a teenager Maria Beatrix developed some hearing problems; they were possibly related to cold-water showers, recommended by a Viennese doctor.
 In her youth she practiced painting and wrote juvenile novels.
 According to some sources Count of Chambord, the young legitimist pretender to the throne of France, proposed to her and was rejected; eventually, he married her older sister.